project-tsurugi/tsurugidb/docs/sql-features.md

 note:

 Concurrent execution of DML and DDL statements are not fully supported.
-DDL should be issued when there is no on-going DML processing for the target tables/indices.
+DDL should be issued from single thread when there is no on-going DML processing for the target tables/indices.

 ### Table definition